L-1 visa: Renewals

 L-1 status may be renewed and extended within the United States.
 Except in the case of blanket petitions, a new I-129 petition must be filed.
 Renewal in the United States applies to status only, not the actual visa in the passport.
 For visa renewal, the applicant must go to a U.S. consulate or embassy outside the United States.
 An alien cannot leave the United States and then reenter without a valid L-1 visa, and must appear personally before a consular officer for visa issuance.

 Change of Status from L-1B to L-1A

-A petition to change status to L-1A may be filed on behalf of a foreign national in L-1B status in order for the individual to move into a managerial position or an executive position.
+A petition to change status to visa L1A may be filed on behalf of a foreign national in L-1B status in order for the individual to move into a managerial position or an executive position.
 In order for the L-1B worker to be eligible for the full 7 years of L-1 status typically provided to L-1A workers, the petition must be approved by United States Citizenship and Immigration Services at least 6 months prior to the individual reaching the 5-year maximum period in L-1B status.